The Test of Gaza – From the Ashes of My Family, I Speak

 It is time for us to wake up as an Ummah.
 Not just to feel the pain of Gaza, but to act.
 To collect ourselves, to unite, to rise beyond borders and divisions, and to bring the guidance of Allah ﷻ back to this earth.
 This is not a political goal-it is a sacred duty.
 Allah ﷻ commands us:

 “And hold firmly to the rope of Allah all together and do not become divided.
-And remember the favor of Allah upon you-when you were enemies and He brought your hearts together and you became, by His favor, brothers.”
+And remember the favour of Allah upon you-when you were enemies and He brought your hearts together and you became, by His favour, brothers.”

 The Ummah is one body.
 If we do not act to restore its strength, the suffering of Gaza will repeat again and again.
 The Prophet ﷺ warned us of this disunity: